chyroshan066/docs/Github-Workflows/Ruleset.md

 8. Change **Enforcement Status** to **Active**.
 9. Checkmark the rules you want to set.
 10. After selecting the rulesets, hit the **Create** button.
+11. Then add the target branches to which the ruleset will be applied.
+12. Finally click the **Save Changes** button.